axieinfinity/ronin-documentation/docs/node-operators/testnet/validator.md

 ---
 description: Set up and run a validator node
 ---
-# Run a validator node (testnet)
+# Run a validator node

-This page describes how to set up a validator node and bridge operator node on the Ronin network.
+This page describes how to set up a validator node on testnet.

 ## Latest release
 ### Validator